Aus. Grand Prix 'not going anywhere': official

 Westacott said it was unlikely to be problematic for the Grand Prix.

-"I'm confident F1 has a model that is based on a 100% vaccination target.
-At the moment I think it's about 98% across the travelling contingent because they've actually seen that it's a sound strategy for their own business continuity," he added.
+"I'm confident F1 has a model that is based on a 100 percent vaccination target.
+At the moment I think it's about 98 percent across the travelling contingent because they've actually seen that it's a sound strategy for their own business continuity," he added.